asvishnyakov/guidelines-and-styleguides/how-to-customize-and-extend-bootstrap.md

 #### Do

-If you need to changes styles specific for some components or situations, like adding spacing before icon, then always incapsulate these changes into specific classes, i.e.:
+If you need to changes styles specific for some components or situations, like adding spacing before icon, then always encapsulate these changes into specific classes, i.e.:
 ```scss
 .category-page {
   .btn .fa {